-Background.-On January 25, 2005, the Department of Commerce issued an antidumping duty order on imports of certain crepe paper products from China (70 FR 3509).
-Following first five-year reviews by Commerce and the Commission, effective May 13, 2010, Commerce issued a continuation of the antidumping duty order on imports of crepe paper from China (75 FR 26919).
-The Commission is now conducting a second review to determine whether revocation of the order would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
-It will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct a full review or an expedited review.
-The Commission's determination in any expedited review will be based on the facts available, which may include information provided in response to this notice.
+Background.
+On April 15, 2005, the Department of Commerce ("Commerce") issued an antidumping duty order on imports of magnesium (also known as magnesium metal) from China (70 FR 19928).
+Following the five-year reviews by Commerce and the Commission, effective March 11, 2011, Commerce issued a continuation of the antidumping duty order on imports of magnesium from China (76 FR 13356).
+The Commission is now conducting a second review pursuant to section 751(c) of the Act, as amended (19 U.S.C.
+1675(c)), to determine whether revocation of the order would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
+Provisions concerning the conduct of this proceeding may be found in the Commission's Rules of Practice and Procedure at 19 CFR parts 201, subparts A and B and 19 CFR part 207, subparts A and F. The Commission will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct a full review or an expedited review.
+The Commission's determination in any expedited review will be based on the facts available, which may include information provided in response to this

-Definitions.-The following definitions apply to this review:
+Definitions.
+The following definitions apply to this review: